 What are some of the topics?

-Each month covers a different topic, including communication, lesson planning, grading, technology timesavers, and so much more.
+A different topic is covered each month, including communication, lesson planning, grading, technology time-savers, and so much more.
 Plus, to address changes and requirements in education, they review and adjust the content of each month’s resources the month prior if necessary.

 How much of a commitment is it?